jhoblitt/puppet-tzdata/README.md

 Description
 -----------

-A simple puppet module to install (likely your core OS package set already) and keep up to date the tz database / zoneinfo database / Olson database.
+A simple puppet module to install (likely part of your core OS package set) and keep up to date the tz database / zoneinfo database / Olson database.

 Government entities have historically made changes to timezones and daylights